-We attempt to reduce our surface footprint by batch drilling wells and drilling longer laterals, which results in fewer required drilling pads, and by working with the various regulatory agencies, including the New Mexico Oil Conservation Division (the "NMOCD") and Bureau of Land Management ("BLM"), to obtain approval to commingle production from different wells into centralized tank batteries.
+We attempt to reduce our surface footprint by batch drilling wells and drilling longer laterals, both of which result in fewer required drilling pads, and by working with the various regulatory agencies, including the New Mexico Oil Conservation Division (the "NMOCD") and the U.S. Department of Interior Bureau of Land Management ("BLM"), to obtain approval to commingle production from different wells into centralized tank batteries.
 We also take steps to ensure we conduct our operations in locations that minimize any potential disturbance to the habitats around which we operate.
 As part of that effort, we have entered into voluntary agreements with the U.S. Fish and Wildlife Service (the "USFWS") and the Center of Excellence for Hazardous Materials Management to observe operational restrictions designed to protect certain wildlife, including the habitats of the lesser prairie-chicken, sand dune lizard and Texas hornshell mussel.
 Additionally, for our federal locations and as otherwise warranted, we conduct wildlife, biology and archeology surveys and undertake reviews for caves, karsts and potential hydrology considerations.

-During 2022, 89% of our gross operated oil production and 99% of our gross operated water production were connected to pipelines.
-In addition to the financial benefits to us and our stakeholders of connecting oil, natural gas and water to pipelines, these pipeline connections have many other benefits, including the reduction in the number of trucks needed to transport the produced oil and water.
+During 2023, 94% of our gross operated oil production and 98% of our gross operated water production were connected to pipelines.
+In addition to the financial benefits to us and our stakeholders of connecting oil, natural gas and produced water to pipelines, these pipeline connections have many other benefits, including the reduction in the number of trucks needed to transport the oil and produced water.
 This is significant because it both (i) reduces truck traffic and increases road safety and (ii) reduces emissions.